Info for

 Programme Structure

 The programme focuses on three fundamental areas of research and training.
-These areas, based on the revival of the classical and metaphysical tradition and its critical actualization in the contemporary world, are: the ethical-bioethical-anthropological field, the historical-philosophical field, the theoretical-logical-epistemological field.
+These areas, based on the revival of the classical and metaphysical tradition and its critical actualization in the contemporary world, are the ethical-bioethical-anthropological field, the historical-philosophical field, and the theoretical-logical-epistemological field.

-In the Historical-Philosophical field, the aim is to provide students with an in-depth knowledge of the methodological and theoretical tools of philosophical studies, and to provide them with an adequate knowledge of the historical evolution of philosophical thought.
+In the historical-philosophical field, the programme aims to provide students with the in-depth methodological and theoretical tools of philosophical studies, and to provide them with an adequate knowledge of the historical evolution of philosophical thought.
 The essential and foundational issues of philosophy will be addressed through a careful and critical study of the authors of the Western metaphysical tradition and of the contemporary philosophical debate.
-Therefore, the reference to the texts will be essential and must be conducted with philological and critical awareness.
+Therefore, the reference to the texts will be considered essential and must be conducted with philological and critical awareness.

-In the Ethical-Bioethical-Anthropological field, the aim is to deepen the knowledge of practical philosophy, ethics and bioethics with attention also to the relationship with the human sciences.
-The main object of the related teaching is the speculative structure of the practical and its most relevant problems, in particular those concerning the human person in the scientific, cultural and social context of the contemporary era.
-This teaching is aimed at acquiring appropriately critical skills in the history and theory of practical and ethical knowledge, also in order to address the anthropological problems posed by bioethics in relation to contemporary scientific and medical issues.
-Furthermore, it will provide the conceptual tools necessary to analyze the fundamental themes of ethical-political reflection.
+In the ethical-bioethical-anthropological field, the programme aims to deepen the knowledge of practical philosophy, ethics and bioethics with attention also to the relationship with human sciences.
+Teaching in this area focuses primarily on the speculative structure of the practical and most relevant problems, in particular those concerning the human person in the scientific, cultural and social context of the contemporary era.
+The curriculum is designed primarily to develop appropriately critical skills in the history and theory of practical and ethical knowledge, also in order to address the anthropological problems posed by bioethics in relation to contemporary scientific and medical instances.
+Furthermore, it will provide the conceptual tools necessary to analyze fundamental ethical-political themes.

-In the Theoretical-Logical-Epistemological field, the aim is to acquire conceptual and methodological tools useful for the development of critical and in-depth skills in the fields of theoretical philosophy, logic, philosophy of sciences (formal, natural and human), ontology and its metaphysical implications; In particular, the aim is to deepen theoretical reflection starting from the classical metaphysical tradition (ancient, medieval, modern), up to the contemporary expressions of the philosophy of existence and the most recent analytic ontology.
+In the theoretical-logical-epistemological field, the programme aims to equip students with conceptual and methodological tools useful for the development of critical and in-depth skills in the fields of theoretical philosophy, logic, philosophy of sciences (formal, natural and human), ontology and its metaphysical implications.
+Particular emphasis is placed on deepening theoretical reflection starting from the classical metaphysical tradition (ancient, medieval, modern), up to the contemporary expressions of the philosophy of existence and the most recent analytic ontology.